Jackie Chan’s Action Kung-Fu

 The level variety is incredibly high with each one focusing on a different element.
 Stage two delves underground and is dense with enemies.
 The waterfalls of stage three and the slow movement while in water leave little time to focus on combat.
 As you ascent the mountains of stage four the game takes on a platforming bent.

 Sadly the game is only five levels long and could easily have done with one or two more.
 That being said each stage is pretty long as is and the game does feel satisfying once it ends.
-It’s a conclusion that comes too soon as overall this is an easy game.
+It is a conclusion that comes too soon as overall this is an easy game.
 Most enemies have predictable patterns and your moves are way overpowered.
 Special moves and life restoring ramen are spread out evenly which also helps.
-If that weren’t enough the frequent bonus rounds will refill your health, special attacks or grant extra orbs which at thirty will also refill your life bar.
+If that were not enough the frequent bonus rounds will refill your health, special attacks or grant extra orbs which at thirty will also refill your life bar.
 It is obvious the game has accessibility in mind but I wish it had a little more teeth.

 In Closing